-.2 Responsibilities and Authorities for Certified Sourcing
+8.2 Responsibilities and Authorities for Certified Sourcing

-.2.1 The ’s top management shall define and document its commitment to implement and maintain the certified sourcing requirements, and make this available to its personnel, suppliers, customers, and other interested parties.
+8.2.1 The Certified organization’s management shall define and document its commitment to implement and maintain the certified sourcing requirements, and make this available to its personnel, suppliers, customers, and other interested parties.

-.2.2 The ’s top management shall appoint a member of the management who, irrespective of other responsibilities, shall have overall responsibility and authority for the certified sourcing.
+8.2.2 The Certified organization’s management shall appoint a member of the management who, irrespective of other responsibilities, shall have overall responsibility and authority for the certified sourcing.

-.2.3 The top management shall carry out a regular periodic review of the certified sourcing and its compliance with the requirements of this standard.
+8.2.3 The Certified organization’s management shall carry out a regular periodic review of the certified sourcing and its compliance with the requirements of this standard.

+8.2.4 The Certified Organization shall demonstrate its commitment to comply with the social, health and safety requirements defined in this standard, including the spirt of ILO Declaration on Fundamental Principles and Rights at Work (1998).

-.2.
-The shall identify personnel performing work affecting the implementation and maintenance of the certified sourcing, and establish and set responsibilities and authorities relating to the certified sourcing process:
+8.2.5 The Certified Organization shall identify personnel performing work affecting the implementation and maintenance of the certified sourcing, and establish and set responsibilities and authorities relating to the certified sourcing process:

 a. raw material procurement and identification of the certified sourcing;